kongxie0313/llvmLearning/parseToken/README.md

  $ make
 ```

-3.To check the parse ability, please create file 'hello.c' like thie:
+3.To check the parse ability, please create file 'hello.c' like this:

 ```
 	#include<stdio.h>